 Each Sprint is a fixed duration, the cost is predictable and limited to the amount of work that can be performed by the team in the fixed-schedule time box.

-These are some of the core benefits that customers will get by going with Agile model.
+These are some of the core benefits that customers will get by going with Agile software development.